 Creating an office pet policy for your business?
 Here are five crucial points to include.

-Office pets might strike some controversy, but if there's a decent policy in place that accommodates both ends of the argument, you should be able to avoid issues.
+Office pets might lead to some controversy with some employees (and managers), but if there's a decent policy in place that accommodates pet owners and employees with concerns about pets in the office, you should be able to strike a happy balance.

 First things first: Check with your landlord to make sure your lease allows pets in the building.
-If it's not explicitly spelled out, ask first.
+If it's not explicitly spelled out, ask.

 Second, does your business have anything to do with food?
 If so, you should consult your local licensing bureau, which likely has some firm guidelines and regulations about animals in the workplace.

 Ultimately, according to David Everett Strickler, marketing director for Pacific Office Interiors, you should include your employees in the policymaking process so you can all agree on what's best for the company.
-If you need some guidance, here are five crucial points to include in your pet policy.
+If you need some guidance, here are six points to include in your pet policy.

 Vaccinations protect pets from potentially life-threatening diseases and infections, some that might even be transmitted to humans.
 For the safety of both your pets and your workers, you should require proof of vaccination before allowing any animal in the office.